compusciencing/compusciencing.github.io/_posts/2023-05-24-windows-setup.md

 # MambaForge

 Download and install [Mambaforge using their installer](https://github.com/conda-forge/miniforge#Mambaforge), you might get a notification that it could be harmful to your device.
 Just run it anyways!
+You may need to create a new folder within your Programs folder and title it "Mambaforge."
+Select that, and then the installation should proceed.
+Another note is when searching for the application within your Windows search, type in "Miniforge" to access it.